Are solo women travelers safe in Nepal?

 Your safety is our utmost priority!

-It is quite unlikely to encounter sexual harassment that could upset your travels: you might get the occasional staring, catcalls, or even an attempt to brush against you in a crowd, but it is nowhere near as bad as in India or some North African countries.
+It is pretty unlikely to encounter sexual harassment that could upset your travels: you might get the occasional staring, catcalls, or even an attempt to brush against you in a crowd, but it is nowhere near as bad as in India or some North African countries.

 It is better to avoid revealing clothing, cover up your legs, wear loose dresses, etc., to prevent unwanted attention.
 It is safe to go trekking on your own if you have done it before and are experienced.
 However, some individual trekkers go missing, never to be found again.
 There have been attacks and murders of solo women trekkers in the past.
 It is advised to take a guide with you if you are on your first trek.
-You need to choose the right guide; it is recommended that you meet several guides, ask their bosses if the guide has been reviewed on Trip Advisor, etc., so you can read about previous trekkers’ experiences with the guide.
+You need to choose the right guide; it is recommended that you meet several guides and ask their bosses if the guide has been reviewed on Trip Advisor, etc., so you can read about previous trekkers’ experiences with the guide.
 It will be a disappointment if the guide who is supposed to be your protector turns up being an annoyance from sexual advances.
 Ask the guide you have chosen if he is married and if he has kids; talking about his family on the trek discourages the guides from making sexual advances.
-If you are looking to have a relationship with a Nepalese man, there is a long tradition of women travellers falling for their trekking or rafting guides.
+If you want to have a relationship with a Nepalese man, there is a long tradition of women travellers falling for their trekking or rafting guides.

 If you want to travel with other female travellers, you can quickly meet them at renowned restaurants, bars, and clubs in cities like Kathmandu and Pokhara.
 It is always safer to have company if you want to trek without a guide.
 Family-run guesthouses in towns and villages are the right place to chat with local women.
 It is best to bring your feminine necessities such as panty liners, tampons, or sanitary pads (this can be helpful to even a guy)